MrShoenel/git-density/readme.md

 Git Density (`git-density`) is a tool to analyze `git`-repositories with the goal of detecting the source code density.

-It was developed during the research phase of the sort technical paper and poster "_A changeset-based approach to assess source code density and developer efficacy_" [1].
+It was developed during the research phase of the short technical paper and poster "_A changeset-based approach to assess source code density and developer efficacy_" [1].

 ## Building and running